Geo Replication in Hybrid Cloud Storage

 According to the Gartner Group, enterprise IT ‘s biggest challenge today is double-digit data growth.
 In fact, data is growing in enterprise storage banks at the alarming average of 40% per year, as estimated by IDC.
 Other industry experts place the number even higher.
 “Data is growing in enterprise IT departments at 50% per year,” says Tam Dell'Oro, founder and president of Dell'Oro Group, a research and consulting firm.

 While this is going on, the storage hardware industry giants continue to claim that the best way to deal with this issue is to keep purchasing more and more expensive Storage Area Network (SAN) arrays.
-This is like a car dealer telling a customer that if they can’t fit enough stuff in their recently purchased car, they just need to buy another of the exact same car to help carry all the stuff around.
+This is like a car dealer telling a customer that if they can’t fit enough stuff in their recently purchased car, to just buy another of the exact same car to help carry all the stuff around.

 Too many of them have contracted a severe case of “Storage Paranoia”, i.e. they know they will run out of storage at some point, but don’t know exactly when